Stanley by numbers Fundamentals, Hints, Tips and Tricks

 About Stanley by numbers

 This is not an Australian type study and not your definitive oeuvre on everything Stanley.
 There are more detailed publications available.
 If you keep collecting Stanley tools you will inevitably find them.
-If you want the information from this site in a handy reference book with current prices I suggest you purchase my Stanley Planes guide here - it will save you a lot of time and money.
-The Stanley Plane Guide is available in book form or as an eBook for your iPhone or mobile device as a handy reference to carry with you to the next tool sale
+If you want the information from this site in a handy reference book with current prices I suggest you purchase my Stanley Planes guide or Vintage Stanley Tools - it will save you a lot of time and money.
+Both guides are available in book form or as an eBook for your iPhone or mobile device as a handy reference to carry with you to the next tool sale